frankw2/frank-website/_includes/bio.md

-is that breaches and hacks have become inevitable, and the goal of secure systems should be to minimize information leakage practically when these breaches occur.
+is that breaches and hacks have become inevitable, and the goal of secure systems should be to minimize information leakage when these breaches occur.
 Much of my research has focused on developing methods to use cryptography more efficiently, especially in web application settings.